Wilglory Tanjong

 Wilglory Tanjong is an American entrepreneur of Cameroonian descent.
 She is the founder of Anima Iris, a fashion handbag brand.

 Biography

 Tanjong is from Cameroon and moved to Maryland at the age of two.
-She graduated from Princeton University and moved to Atlanta, Georgia where she took a position at a manufacturing and supply company.
+She graduated from Arundel High School in Gambrills in 2014, and then from Princeton University in 2018.
+She later moved to Atlanta, Georgia where she took a position at a manufacturing and supply company.
 She left the company to travel around Africa for six months.
 During that time, she started a community of artisans who made handbags, jewelry and shoes.
 In February 2020, she launched Anima Iris, a fashion handbag brand.

-Tanjong attends Wharton School of the University of Pennsylvania where she is a full-time student pursuing a MBA.
+Tanjong attends Wharton School of the University of Pennsylvania where she is a full-time student pursuing an MBA.